morph-data/morph/README.md

 - **Fast to start** 🚀 - Allows you to get up and running with just three commands.
 - **Deploy and operate 🌐** - Easily deploy your AI apps and manage them in production.
 Managed cloud is available for user authentication and secure data connection.
 - **No HTML/CSS knowledge required🔰** - With **Markdown-based syntax** and **pre-made components**, you can create flexible, visually appealing designs without writing a single line of HTML or CSS.
-- **Customizable 🛠️** - **Chain Python and SQL** for advanced data workflows.
+- **Customizable 🛠️** - **Chain Python and SQL** for advanced AI workflows.
 Custom CSS and custom React components are available for building tailored UI.

 ## Quick start